 If you’re looking for a tool that can accurately track employee time and attendance in real-time, Time Doctor is an excellent solution to get you started.

 What is Time Doctor?

-Time Doctor is a handy attendance and productivity management tool used by large organizations like Keller Williams and Ericcsson.
-SMBs like Thrive Market also use Time Doctor to streamline their attendance management process and boost employee productivity.
+Time Doctor is a handy attendance and productivity management tool used by large organizations and SMBs.
+These companies use it to streamline their attendance management process and boost employee productivity.

 With Time Doctor, you can do away with the outdated and unreliable workforce management and timekeeping methods.

 No more manually clocking time with paper, time cards, and inefficient spreadsheets.